jared-richard-clarke/student/julia/notes/parametric-types.md

 [Types: The Julia Language](https://docs.julialang.org/en/v1/manual/types/#)

 Below is the definition of Julia's immutable `Rational` number type, representing an exact ratio of integers.
-The constructor is omitted.
+The constructor is omitted for brevity.

 ```julia
 struct Rational{T<:Integer} <: Real